Ushijima the Loan Shark: Manga

 A spin-off manga by Yū Hayato, titled Nikumamushi Densetsu, began serialization on Shogakukan's Yawaraka Spirits manga service in February 2017.

 A spin-off manga by Ōdō Yamazaki, titled Gaiden: Ramen Namerikawa-san, was serialized on the Yawaraka Spirits manga service between December 2017 and May 2019.

-Another spin-off manga by Ōdō Yamazaki, titled Shōnen-in Ushijima-kun, will begin serialization on Shogakukan’s MangaONE app on January 30, 2023.
+Another spin-off manga by Ōdō Yamazaki, titled Shōnen-in Ushijima-kun, began serialization on Shogakukan’s MangaONE app on January 30, 2023.

+A spin-off manga by Satoshi Sasasani, titled Naniwa Time Slip Aizawa-kun, began serialization in Shogakukan's Monthly Big Comic Spirits on April 26, 2024.
+The spin-off centers around Aizawa time traveling to the 90s.

+A spin-off manga by Youichi, titled Namerikawa-Gumi Yakuza Meshi, is set to begin serialization on Yawaraka Spirits on March 24, 2025.

 Drama

 In 2010, the manga series was adapted into a TV drama.

 Film

 In 2012, the manga was adapted into a live-action film, with the cast and staff from the TV drama reprising their roles.

 Reception

 In 2011, the series won the 56th Shogakukan Manga Award in the general category.

-As of March 2022, it has sold a total of 21 million copies.
+By March 2022, the manga had over 21 million copies in circulation.